AndurilCode/accordo/docs/configuration-service-architecture.md

 ## Overview

-The Configuration Service provides a centralized, type-safe, and extensible configuration management system for the dev-workflow-mcp project.
+The Configuration Service provides a centralized, type-safe, and extensible configuration management system for the accordo-mcp project.
 This service replaces scattered configuration handling with a clean, dependency-injection-based architecture.

 ## Architecture Components